bbatsov/metaredux/_posts/2024-03-08-weird-ruby-the-double-aliased-enumerable-method.md

 The usage of aliases at this level has always been a bit controversial in the Ruby community.
 On one hand you make it easier for people coming from different backgrounds to find familiar methods, but on another you also confuse people a bit, as it's not obvious that the different names are aliases.
 I've seen plenty of people asking what's the difference between `inject` and `reduce` and so on.

 What's your preferred method to filter elements?
-Can you think of any other methods in the Ruby core classes that have multiple aliases?
-Please, share those in the comments!
+Can you think of any other methods in the Ruby core classes that have multiple aliases?[^2] Please, share those in the comments!

 That's all I have for you today.
 Keep hacking!

 [^1]: I believe that `filter` is the terminology used in most programming languages.
+[^2]: `Enumerable#filter!` does not count! ;-)